a740122/BT-Share/README.md

 - web

    Web module is built on tornado, and use it to provide seed search at 80 port.
-- [crawler][11]
+- bt

-   Crawler module runs a lot of spiders to crawl bittorents from serveral famous web sites.
+   bt download module runs http requests for details of torrents.
 - [mdht][12]

    MDHT module is built on [twisted][3], and use it as a fake bittorent client to collect resouces' hashinfo from the [dht][4] network.